vitonsky/deepink/README.md

 ## macOS

-Xcode tools must be installed via `xcode-select --install`
+Before start build, an [Xcode](https://developer.apple.com/xcode/) must be installed and user agreement must be accepted.

 In case you've update your OS recently and have problems with compiling anything, it may be a problem on Xcode side.
 The solution is to remove and install Xcode again.

 ## Linux